bb-Ricardo/check_redfish/README.md

                         set number of request timeout per try/retry (default: 7) --log_exclude LOG_EXCLUDE
-                        a comma separated list of log lines (regex) to exclude from log status checks (--sel, --mel) --ignore_missing_ps   ignore the fact that no power supplies are present and report the statusof the power subsystem
+                        a comma separated list of log lines (regex) to exclude from log status checks (--sel, --mel) --ignore_missing_ps   ignore the fact that no power supplies are present and report the status of the power subsystem

 query status/health information (at least one is required):
   --storage             request storage health